9 Unexpected Side Effects Of Figs

 1. Heavy On Stomach

-Overeating of figs can be heavy on the stomach and can cause stomach ache.
-While those suffering from constipation can benefit from it, it might end in a bad stomach for others.
-Drinking cold water after eating figs helps with stomach-related issues.
+Overeating figs can be heavy on the stomach and may cause stomach aches.
+This is likely due to their high fiber content that, when consumed in excess, may cause bloating, gas, or even diarrhea, especially if your body isn’t used to a fiber-rich diet.
+While those suffering from constipation can benefit from it, it might end in a bad stomach for others (2) (1).
+Drinking plenty of fluids like cold water after eating figs may help with stomach-related issues (2).

 2. Bloating

-Apart from stomach ache, figs cause bloating, gas, and digestive discomfort.
-Figs are rich sources of fiber, and eating too many of them in a short period may lead to bloating (1).
-Drinking aniseed water helps to cure the problem.
+Apart from stomach ache, figs may also cause bloating, gas, and digestive discomfort.
+This is because figs are rich sources of fiber, and eating too many of them in a short period may lead to bloating (2).
+You can avoid this by slowly increasing the amount of fiber in your diet and drinking a lot of fluids.
+Drinking aniseed water may help treat these gastrointestinal problems (4).

 3. Sun Sensitivity

-While figs are useful in treating chronic skin diseases and also beneficial in the treatment of skin tumors, they may also harm the skin by increasing its sensitivity to sun rays (2).
-UV rays are harmful for the skin and can result in conditions like premature aging, melanomai The most dangerous type of skin cancer that develops in melanin-producing cells, called melanocytes, and has the tendency to grow quickly. and skin cancer (3).
+While figs are useful in treating chronic skin diseases and also beneficial in the treatment of skin tumors, they may also harm the skin by increasing its sensitivity to sun rays (5), (6).
+Any contact with fresh fig juice followed by sun exposure may lead to skin discoloration.
+Research suggests that this reaction is caused by furocoumarins, chemicals in the juice that become phototoxic when exposed to sunlight (6).
+UV rays are harmful for the skin and can result in conditions like premature aging, melanomai The most dangerous type of skin cancer that develops in melanin-producing cells, called melanocytes, and has the tendency to grow quickly. and skin cancer (7).
 It can also result in skin rashes.
-Avoid prolonged exposure to the sun if you consume figs regularly to avoid skin related problems.
+So, avoid prolonged exposure to the sun if you consume figs or use them topically to avoid skin-related problems.

 4. Harms Liver And Intestines

-Figs can be harmful for the liver.
+Anecdotal evidence suggests figs can be harmful for the liver.
 They can also cause obstruction in the intestines because of their seeds.
 While it may not seem so while eating, the seeds present in figs are hard enough to get digested easily.
-This is one of the most dangerous figs side effects that one should be aware of.
+While you should be aware of all the potential risks of eating figs, it is important to note that they are not supported by scientific evidence.
+Instead, figs are generally considered beneficial for overall health, including liver health.
+They contain antioxidants, fiber, and vitamins that may support liver function (1).
+You should, however, consume them in moderation.

 5. Calcium Absorption

 Avoid taking figs with high oxalic or phytic acid containing foods like beans, seeds, nuts, and dark leafy vegetables like spinach and collard greens.
-Figs are a rich source of calcium.
+Figs are a rich source of calcium (1).
 However, oxalic or phytic acids may interfere with the absorption of calcium in the body.
-Calcium deficiency may lead to weak bones and other diseases.
+Calcium deficiency may lead to weak bones and other diseases (8).
 However, research in this regard is limited.
 More information is warranted.

 6. Bleeding

 Figs are warm in nature, and anecdotal evidence suggests that it may cause bleeding.
 Overeating figs can result in retinal bleeding, rectal bleeding, and slight vaginal bleeding.
 It can also result in hemolytic anemiai A blood disorder that involves hemolysis – when red blood cells are destroyed faster than they can be made. .
+However, further scientific research is needed to confirm these claims.
+It is best to consume figs in moderation to avoid these issues.
 In case of rectal and vaginal bleeding, stop eating figs and see if the bleeding stops.
 If not, then check with your doctor.

 7. Lowers Blood Sugar Level